 With a smartphone, we can also have access to our finances.
 Like when we were driving around the Yucatan and had our credit card stolen.
-Hours after the theft, we canceled the card and had a new one in the mail before when we got home.
+Hours after the theft, we canceled the card and had a new one in the mail before we got home.

 If you have a cell phone with a local SIM contract, you’ll be able to access the data network, which means you can use smartphone navigation apps such as Google Maps.

-It depends on how long and where your road trip is you may even want to pack a few extras like a spare USB cable.
-If there are a few of you in the car, get a multi-port charger, so you don’t have to battle over who charges their phone.
+It depends on how long and where your road trip is.
+You may even want to pack a few extras, like a spare USB cable.
+If a few of you are in the car, get a multi-port charger, so you don’t have to battle over who charges their phone.

-One of the best things to bring on a road trip is a phone stand.
-If you’re using your phone for navigation you’ll need a car mount.
+A phone stand is one of the best things to bring on a road trip.
+You’ll need a car mount if you’re using your phone for navigation.
 Don’t rely on the passenger to hold the phone and give you turn-by-turn navigation.

 Trust me – save your relationship or friendship and grab a car mount.
 Even when we travel internationally, we’ll bring a stand for our rental car—a great addition to any road trip packing list.

 Small Trash Can